-LEVEL 2 UNIVERSITY EXAMINATION IN RURAL DEVELOPMENT (PART-TIME)-PART A and Repeat Year Examinations are used.
-Students may repeat Level Two - Part A taking the full 30 credits.
+LEVEL 2 UNIVERSITY EXAMINATION IN RURAL DEVELOPMENT (PART-TIME)-PART A Examination in the first attempt year plus marks obtained in modules in Supplemental and Repeat Year Examinations are used.
+2. Students may repeat Level Two - Part A taking the full 30 credits.
 In determining aggregation, progression, and the calculation of the award of honours at the end of Level Two, Part B, there is no restriction on the marks awarded for modules at the Summer Examination of the Repeat Year.
 Subject to capacity, all students - whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade.
-In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a Repeat Year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
-In the case of candidates choosing option 2 who have already passed or got honours in their first attempt year but who (i) fail the examination in a Repeat Year as a result of failing module(s) already passed in a previous year or (ii) fail to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
+In the case of a candidate choosing Option 2 who failed the first attempt year and who also fails a Repeat Year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
+In the case of candidates choosing Option 2 who have already passed or got honours in their first attempt year but who (i) fail the examination in a Repeat Year as a result of failing module(s) already passed in a previous year or (ii) fail to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
 Four Year Rule: Students taking Level Two on a part-time basis must pass the Level Two University Examination in Rural Development within four academic years from the date of first registration for Level Two.
 Failure to comply with this rule would mean that the student would be ineligible to proceed further with his/her studies.
 Exceptions to this rule may be granted by the Faculty of Food Science and Technology, only for very serious reasons.